isaaclhk/Projects/Python projects/breast cancer prediction.md

 </br>

 ### Note for deployment of model in clinical settings
-For purposes of clinical deployment, it might sometimes be prudent to lower the threshold for prediction from the default value of 0.5 to a lower value to reduce the chance of having false negative results or missed diagnoses.
-This can be achieved with the following code:
+For purposes of clinical deployment, it might sometimes be prudent to lower the threshold for prediction from the default value of 0.5 to a lower value to reduce the chance of having false negative results.
+The remaining potentially positive results can then be reviewed manually to avoid missed diagnoses.
+The prediction threshold can be modified with the following code:

 ```
 #changing default threshold for clinical deployment